OpenEvalProject/evals/manuscripts/elife-70344/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/70344/elife-70344-fig4-v2.jpg)

-**Figure 4.:** SNF5 QLC and acidification of the nucleocytoplasm are required for efficient widespread transcriptional reprogramming upon carbon starvation.(A) Principal component (PC) analysis of three RNA-seq biological replicates for each condition tested.
+**Figure 4.:** (A) Principal component (PC) analysis of three RNA-seq biological replicates for each condition tested.
 (B) Expression levels of genes that were greater than threefold induced or repressed upon carbon starvation in WT strains are plotted for each SNF5 allele.
 (C) Volcano plot showing the log2 ratio of expression levels in WT versus ΔQsnf5 strains (x-axis) and p-values for differential expression (y-axis).
 Genes with significantly different expression are indicated in red (log2 fold change > 1 and Wald test adjusted p-value<0.05).
-(D) Volcano plot as in (C) but comparing expression levels in  strains to HtoAsnf5ΔQsnf5 strains.
+(D) Volcano plot as in (C) but comparing expression levels in HtoAsnf5 strains to ΔQsnf5 strains.
 (E) Hierarchically clustered heat map showing expression values of 149 genes with a significant change in expression upon starvation of WT cells (log2 fold change > 1 and Wald test adjusted p-value<0.05).
 Color code indicates gene expression relative to the mean expression of that gene across all strains and conditions, with red indicating high and blue indicating low values (see legend).
 Three biological replicates are shown for each experiment.
 Strain and condition identities are indicated at the bottom of each column.
 Four groups of genes with similar behavior are indicated to the left.
 Gene Ontology enrichment results for nine clusters of genes are shown to the right.

 We next performed hierarchical clustering analysis (Euclidean distance) of the 149 genes that are strongly differentially expressed between strains or at suboptimal pHe 7 (Figure 4E).
 Based on this clustering and some manual curation, we assigned these genes to four groups.
 Group 1 genes (n = 42) were activated in starvation in an SNF5 QLC and pH-dependent manner.
 They are strongly induced in WT, but induction is attenuated both in mutants of the SNF5 QLC and when the transient acidification of pHi was prevented by starving cells in media titrated to pHe 7.
 Gene Ontology (GO) analysis revealed that these genes are enriched for processes that are adaptive in carbon starvation, for example, fatty acid metabolism and the TCA cycle.
 Group 2 (n = 64) genes were not strongly induced in WT, but were inappropriately induced during starvation in SNF5 QLC mutants and during starvation at pHe 7.
 GO analysis revealed that these genes are enriched for stress responses, perhaps because the failure to properly reprogram transcription leads to cellular stress.
 Group 3 genes (n = 51) were repressed upon carbon starvation in a pH-dependent but SNF5 QLC-independent manner.
 They were repressed in all strains, but repression failed at pHe 7.
 Finally, group 4 genes (n = 16) were repressed in WT cells in a pH-independent manner, but failed to repress in SNF5 QLC mutants.